vikasscorpion09/selgrid_kube_aws_oct/README.md

 Directly import the project as a maven project

 ## Setup Project SDK
-Intellij requires you to set/ choose project SDK , follow this link for the same
+Intellij requires you to set/ choose project SDK , follow this link for the same, you should choose Java 22

 https://intellij-support.jetbrains.com/hc/en-us/community/posts/360010215699-Set-up-a-project-SDK